Comprehensive Legal Solutions When You Need Them Most

-Strong Advocacy after a Construction Accident
+Strong Advocacy After A Construction Accident

 After suffering an on-the-job construction accident, you may assume that workers’ compensation is your only recovery option.
 If your injury was caused by the negligence of someone other than your employer, however, you may be able to pursue damages through a third-party claim.